 We’re happy to offer 3 different weeks of technology and craft summer day camps this year in August.
 There are only a few spots left!
 Read more about the different themed weeks and reserve a place.

-Zero Day Camp’s mission is to broaden the reach of computing education by offering classes for kids and professional development for educators; and by designing and disseminating software, tools, and curricula for computer science and robotics education.
-We believe that “CS4All” should be part of a critical media literacy where we not just learn the skills of computer programming, but use our understanding of computer science and digital systems to understand (and change) the world around us.
+Zero Day Camp’s mission is to broaden the reach of computing education by offering classes for kids and professional development for educators.
+We also design and disseminate software, tools, and curricula for computer science and robotics education.
+We believe that “CS4All” should be part of a critical media literacy—one that teaches kids more than just computer and programming skills, but also how to use computer science and digital systems to understand (and change) the world around us.

 About the Facilitators

 Loreto Dumitrescu is an occupational therapist and tinkerer with a driven interest in unlocking the ways technology can help bring out the best in each student.
 She is a recent graduate from Adelphi University with a Masters in Educational Technology.
 Her OT practice focuses on assistive technology and Universal Design for Learning.

 David Frackman is a senior technologist, educator, entrepreneur and parent who attempts to frame and materialize the invisible and barely possible.

 Matt Curinga is Associate Professor and Director of the graduate program in Educational Technology at Adelphi University where he teaches courses in computer science, instructional design, and digital media studies.
 Among other projects, he studies how to teach computer programming and is the developer of PyTutor, an interactive platform where beginners can study computer science together online.